Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 \subsubsection{Bickley jet}

-Figures~\ref{fig:cluster:Bickley1} shows the positions of particles in the Bickley jet at the end of the simulation for Stokes numbers $S=0.1$ (left), $S=1$ (middle) and $S=10$ (right) for particles with $R=7/9$ that are lighter than the fluid.
+Figures~\ref{fig:cluster:Bickley1} shows the positions of particles in the Bickley jet at the end of the simulation for Stokes numbers $S=0.1$ (left), $S=1$ (middle) and \revb{$S=3$} (right) for particles with $R=7/9$ that are lighter than the fluid.
 Figure~\ref{fig:cluster:Bickley2} shows the same for denser-than-fluid particles with $R=11/9$.

-As for the double gyre, the BHT has little impact for $S=0.1$, both for the lighter- and denser-than-fluid particle.
+As for the double gyre, the BHT has little impact for $S=0.1$, both for the lighter- and denser-than-fluid particles.
 For lighter-than-fluid particles and $S=1$, neglecting the BHT leads again to stronger clustering in the centers of the vortices.
-For the denser-than-fluid particles, this effect is reversed and ignoring the BHT leads to stronger ejection.
-As in the case of the double gyre, we see a lot more particles escape from the central jet into the lower and upper regions when ignoring the BHT (note the changed scaling of the y-axis in the plots for $S=10$).
-Again, ignoring the BHT produces more irregular patterns, especially for larger $S$.
+For the denser-than-fluid particles, this effect is reversed and ignoring the BHT leads to stronger ejection from the vortices.
+Moreover, as shown in table \ref{tab:leakage}, there is very little leakage from the region $M=[0, 20[ \times [-4,4]\,\mathrm{Mm}^2$ the particles were initialized in, at least for $S=0.1$ and $S=1$.
+For \revb{$S=3$}, however, ignoring the BHT, leads to a large increase in the numbers of particles leaving $M$ both for $R=7/9$ and $R=11/9$, while the values are still small for the cases with BHT.
+This is in accordance with the observations made in the double gyre.
+The preferential particle concentration is also affected by this leakage.
+Again, ignoring the BHT produces more irregular patterns, especially for larger $S$. \reva{